wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 = 1.2.14 =
 *Release date: August 22th, 2019*
 * Allow timestamps to be removed.
+* Remove Post Column notice for posts which are not published yet.

 = 1.2.13 =
 *Release date: August 22th, 2019*